vicharanashala/annam-vision-model/Shreyas_Jani/daily_updates.md

 For evaluation, LLM-as-a-judge is the modern standard and there should be plenty of existing libraries for this where you just input your OpenAI API key and it works.

 Some of these I knew, some I have understood in more detail now and some were completely new (heh. knew and new).
 I now have a better grasp of the overall approach and should be able to begin setting up the pipeline.

+## 16/3/2026

+Started looking through how I could implement SCOLD for fine-tuning.
+Currently found some approaches, including one implementation in the transformers library.
+I'll be looking further to find other better approaches.
+The idea is to first setup a training pipeline for this which I'll try in the VM, and after that I'll look into how I can modify the rice disease dataset to fit the format used by SCOLD.

+Nothing else separately exists for this.
+I did look through the huggingface page for the model though for a better understanding of the details.
+Went through model.py and inference.py in the huggingface repo: https://huggingface.co/enalis/scold/tree/main
+Went through the code and understood some more details.
+The major one was that it uses swin base.
+I still had my mind going around swin tiny from my time working with swin-hvit.
+Now that I have a solid enough understanding, I will begin setting up the environment in the VM.
+Will probably go with uv for package management.
+I assume the linux distro of the vm (didn't check, will check) is supported.

+Tried setting things up on the vm with uv
+Had some success installing uv and initialisation, but for me atleast it was being quite slow and laggy, and it would be a little difficult to keep working with this.
+So to not waste too much time, I decided to go back to trusty old kaggle.
+Tried first setting up in the standard hugging face approach but their model doesn't seem to be available in that format.
+Potentially because they haven't uploaded that yet?
+I think I saw the weights available though.
+Decided to manually clone the repo (which was quick and will then move to loading any weights directly).
+Hopefully they are available because pretraining on a massive dataset like LeafNet is not feasible

+Loading their code from the repo didn't work.
+But the saved weights are available (I sure hope they are up to date), and so I copied the code from the repo directly into the notebook.
+Then I loaded the saved weights into the model.
+Following this, I created a new Dataset class specifically for rice disease to be trained on SCOLD.
+This needs to follow their formatting approach.
+Given that there is not a lot of time to go through each image and provide a detailed description for minute differences within images of the same class, I created 19 templates for each 19 classes with the corresponding prompt/format.
+So in a way the model only sees 19 types of prompts.
+This might reduce the efficacy of the text embedding and thus the main model but it can certainly be a good baseline to test things.
+Will now continue with setting up the dataloaders and the PEFT fine-tuning + training loop.